lady-h-world/My_Garden/reading_pages/tour_guide.md

 * [Our weaponry][11] shares new technologies you didn't see in the tour, feel free to check it out!
 * [Our discussion forum][2] allows you to share ideas, ask for help and share your own work!
+* To find volunteering or collaboration opportunities, feel free to check [opportunities][13]!

 <p>&nbsp;</p>